Simon-N-Thornton/Roth-Touchline/README.md

 | ```rothread.sh -w R0.Datetime=$(date +%s)``` | Set controller Date/Time to current on Linux |

 ### Roth Touchline SL API
-The firmware file format for the newer Touchline SL controllers has a different format to the older Touchline BL/PL controllers.
+The firmware file for the newer Touchline SL controllers has a different format to the older Touchline BL/PL controllers.
 The file appears to be encoded and does not reveal anything about the internal contents.

 I have not tested this script against the newer Touchline SL; if you have one of these controllers please let me know your results.